7enderhead/antiweb/documentation/_sources/antiweb.txt

 If the file was processed successfully and the index option is used, the file name which should be inserted in the generated index file block has to be computed first.
-Afterwards the file name is inserted in the index file (see :py:meth:`insert_filename_in_index_file`).
+Afterwards the file name is inserted into the index file (see :py:meth:`insert_filename_in_index_file`).